-3. Participation of SMEs and firms owned by HDPs.
+Definition 3.
+Participation of SMEs and firms owned by HDPs.
 6. Improved support for enterprises owned by women, youth, and people with disabilities, and enterprises operating in townships and rural areas.
-17. No. of initiatives dealing with removal of barriers to entry and expansion to improve participation in the economy by enterprises owned by women, youth, and people with disabilities, and also deal with spatial concentration of enterprises in townships and rural areas.
-Definition The Commission is proactive in advocacy work aimed at supporting enterprises owned by women, youth, and people with disabilities, and enterprises operating in townships and rural area.
+No. of initiatives dealing with removal of barriers to entry and expansion so as to improve participation in the economy by enterprises owned by women, youth, and people with disabilities, and also deal with spatial concentration of enterprises in townships and rural areas.
+The Commission is proactive in advocacy work aimed at supporting enterprises owned by women, youth, and people with disabilities, and enterprises operating in townships and rural area.
 The indicator refers reporting on the interventions, including outreach, awareness, education & training initiatives conducted with women, youth, and people with disabilities, and enterprises in townships and rural areas.
 The indicator also refers to implementation of the findings/outcomes/recommendations from the studies conducted with women, youth, and people with disabilities, and enterprises in townships and rural areas.
 Purpose/ Importance: The Commission is committed to supporting and promoting participation of women, youth, and people with disabilities, and enterprises in townships and rural areas in the economy.
 It is thus important that the Commission is proactive in initiatives to promote participation of women, youth, and people with disabilities, and enterprises in townships and rural areas.
-Collection of Data/Method of Calculation: Achievement of this target is denoted by a report to the Commission Meeting/EXCO reporting on interventions by the Commission received by enterprises owned by women, youth, and people with disabilities, and enterprises in townships and rural areas.
-The report must be submitted to Commission Meeting/EXCO within the month following the end of the immediately preceding Advocacy --- -- ----- -- --- ---------- ı 1 quarter.
+Collection of Data/Method of Calculation: Achievement of this target is denoted by a report to the Commission Meeting/EXCO reporting on interventions by the Commission received by enterprises in townships and rural areas.
+The report must be submitted to Commission Meeting/EXCO within the month following the end of the immediately preceding Advocacy quarter For example, the Quarterly Depart for Conditions impaced quarter.
 For example, the Quarterly Report for Conditions imposed in Q1 (April - June in FYx), must be submitted before the end of July in FYx.

-4. Improved dynamism and competitiveness of Markets.
-18. Number of initiatives to monitor concentration of the Economy.
 Definition: The Commission is proactive in research work and studies aimed identifying areas of concentration within the economy, and recommending the appropriate interventions.
 The indicator refers to reporting on the interventions, including research, publications, amongst others, aimed at monitoring concentration in the economy.
+4 Improved dynamism and competitiveness of Markets.
+1 Number of initiatives to monitor concentration of the Economy.
 Purpose/ Importance: The Commission monitors concentration in several markets to identify potential anti-competitive conduct including abuse of dominance and cartels.
 This work assists the Commission in identifying cases to be initiated for investigation or market inquiries.
 This work will also assist the Commission to identify the areas of advocacy.
 ERB Collection of Data/ Method of Calculation: The achievement of this indicator is evidenced by a report on initiatives to monitor concentration of the economy noted at the Commission or EXCO Meeting

-7. Successful initiatives to deal with high-impact competition concerns, barriers to entry in priority sectors, reduced cost of living and improved concentration levels in the economy.
-No. of advocacy intervention on concentration levels initiatives to remove entrest barriers, and the impact of the Commission's intervention in priority sectors.
+7. Successful initiatives to deal with high- impact competition concerns, barriers to entry in priority sectors, reduced cost of living and improved concentration levels in the economy.
+No. of advocacy interventions on concentration levels, initiatives to remove entry barriers, and the impact of the Commission's interventions in priority sectors.
+Definition: The KPI refers to the Commission's advocacy interventions targeted at removing concentration and entry barriers in priority sectors.
+Purpose/ Importance: The Commission undertakes advocacy and investigations, merger review and Market Inquiries in pre-defined market to remove entry barriers and reduce concentration levels.
+This work will facilitate competitive markets.
 Collection of Data/ Method of Calculation: The achievement of this indicator is evidenced by a report noted at the Commission or EXCO Meeting.
-Advocacy, ERB of living and improved concentration levels in the in priority sectors.
+Advocacy, ERB -- --- --- ------------------